PaymentsNZ/API-Account-Information/account-info-nz-changelog.md

 ---

+## v0.1.0 - 23/03/2018

+* Changed base path to /open-banking/v0.1
+* Version bump specification to v0.1.0 to reflect MINOR change to stabilise for pilot

 ## V0.0.3 - 16/02/2018

 * Added AccountRequestResponseModel - this model wraps the AccountRequestModel (model of account access requests) and adds the required response fields.
 Previously this was done through read-only attributes, however this causes semantic error when used with 'required'.
 The AccountRequestsResponseModel is syntactically equivalent, allows for required fields and removes the error condition.